TO: Maryland Municipal Leaders

 FROM: Scott A. Hancock, Executive Director

-- Municipalities are encouraged to collaborate with your respective county leaders as much as possible on reopening plans.
-Citizen confusion can result when a city’s plan differs from that of the unincorporated areas of the county.
+All Maryland jurisdictions have now entered the first phase of Governor Hogan’s Maryland Strong- Roadmap to Recovery plan which largely left many decisions on reopening to the local cities, towns, and counties.
+Municipalities are strongly encouraged to collaborate with their respective county leaders as much as possible on all reopening plans as we move through each of the three stages outlined in the Governor’s report.
+Citizen confusion can result when a city or town has a plan that significantly differs from that of the unincorporated areas of the county.

 Shareable Link to Memorandum